Sarv/dynamic-dashboard/documentation/important points.md

         - list of valid data views
         - list of fields in that data view
     - masking of actual database fields of data_view.
 Fields which are in mask list are allowed to pass from frontend
+    - need to review flow of heatmap in module create api (color and other properties)